justinbmcbride/DLA-Project/README.md

 # DLA-Project
 #### Objective
-This project was part of the interview process for DLA (deep learning analytics).
+This open-ended project was part of the interview process for DLA (deep learning analytics).
 Project was completed on the NVIDIA Jetson TX2 developer kit within two weeks of receipt.
-The objective of the project was to identify objects in videos and to identify objects using the onboard camera.
+The objective I chose for the project was to identify objects in videos and to identify objects using the onboard camera.

 #### Run Demo
 * To run the demo, open a terminal window on the Jetson TX2 and type `$ JustinDemo`.
 Demo will complete in < 2 minutes.